mk4githubb/qantas-coding-task/README.md

 This project is a React + TypeScript application bootstrapped with Vite.
 It demonstrates a searchable and paginated list of airports, with details for each airport, using the Qantas API.

-## Features
-- List and search airports
-- View detailed airport information
-- Pagination for large airport lists
-- Data fetching with React Query
-- UI components with Material-UI (MUI)
-- TypeScript for type safety
-- ESLint and Prettier for code quality and formatting
-- Unit tests with Jest and React Testing Library

-## Getting Started

-### Prerequisites
-- Node.js (v18 or later recommended)
-- npm

 ## Demo

 ### Working App